ethereum/consensus-specs/specs/altair/light-client/full-node.md

     )
 ```

 Full nodes SHOULD provide the `LightClientFinalityUpdate` with the highest `attested_header.beacon.slot` (if multiple, highest `signature_slot`) as selected by fork choice, and SHOULD support a push mechanism to deliver new `LightClientFinalityUpdate` whenever `finalized_header` changes.
+If that `LightClientFinalityUpdate` does not have supermajority (> 2/3) sync committee participation, a second `LightClientFinalityUpdate` SHOULD be delivered for the same `finalized_header` once supermajority participation is obtained.

 ### `create_light_client_optimistic_update`